 If it does fall over during the race, this can be corrected by either the rider that placed it or by the rider currently in the field of play.
-This can be done at any time.
-As an example if there is a precarious flag in firework flag and it falls the rider currently in the field of play can carry on, place their flag into the holder but then dismount and replace the flag that fell before remounting and crossing the line.
+This correction must be done before the rider places their next item.
+As an example if there is a precarious flag in firework flag and it falls the rider currently in the field of play can carry on, collect their next flag but before placing it in they must correct the previous riders flag.
+They can place their own flag in the holder to correct this but must then take it out and replace it mounted after fixing the other flag.
+Similarly if the flag has fallen on the way up the arena and the rider notices they can correct this on the way up the arena, either correction is okay.